ParallelMaths/parallel/pages/10-35-summer-sums.md

 ## 17. Bluetooth

-Here is Bluetooth’s origins story, courtesy of Tom Scott.
+Here is Bluetooth’s origin story, courtesy of Tom Scott.

 @[youtube](VdmQp9M9jUo?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=17_1 marks=2
-__17.1__ What did Harald Bluetooth unite?
+__17.1__ Who did Harald Bluetooth unite?

 * [ ] Denmark and Germany
 * [ ] Norway and Sweden